jeffe107/BIgMAG/README.md

 https://github.com/jeffe107/BIgMAG/assets/91961180/6e3bc6bf-24fc-4050-b944-5bcf87bf35e6

-Or even better, if you want to explore BIgMAG and interact directly with it, please visit this link (it is not a virus, we promise!): https://bit.ly/4aOtCbR
+Or even better, if you want to explore BIgMAG and interact directly with it, please visit this link (it is not a virus, we promise!): https://bit.ly/4aOtCbR (please be patient, we are using a free account in Render with 0.5 CPUs 😢)
 ## Installation

 The pipeline runs under Nextflow DSL2, you can check how to install Nextflow [here](https://www.nextflow.io/docs/latest/install.html).
 Please notice that you need to have Java JDK (recommended version 17.0.3) available to be able to install Nextflow.